logicalclocks/feature-store-api/docs/integrations/emr/emr_configuration.md

 ## Next Steps

 If you use Python, then install the [HSFS library](https://pypi.org/project/hsfs/).
 The Scala version of the library has already been installed to your EMR cluster.
 Use the [Connection API](../../../generated/api/connection_api/) to connect to the Hopsworks Feature Store.
+For more information about how to use the Feature Store, see the [Quickstart Guide](../../quickstart.md).

 !!! attention "Matching Hopsworks version"
     The **major version of `HSFS`** needs to match the **major version of Hopsworks**.